Doctor-trusted hair loss treatments

 This B vitamin is found in many foods, like eggs, organ meats, nuts, bananas, soybeans, and other legumes.
 It can also be taken in supplement form.

-However, biotin has only proven effective in helping with hair loss in studies with patients experiencing a biotin deficiency, which is a rare condition in the U.S.
+However, biotin has only proven to be effective in helping with hair loss in studies with patients experiencing a biotin deficiency, which is a rare condition in the United States.

-Rogaine contains minoxidil, a generally effective option for treating hair loss, including male pattern baldness.
-But the exact results vary from individual to individual.
+Rogaine contains minoxidil, a generally safe and effective option for treating hair loss, including male pattern baldness.
+Exact results, however, vary from individual to individual.

 Here’s what to keep in mind when considering Nioxin versus Rogaine: